 So why the persistent belief, purportedly even among emergency room personnel and police, in the power of the full Moon to bring on crazy behavior?
 One hypothesis, posed in a 1999 issue of the Journal of Affective Disorders, suggested that sleep deprivation, caused by the brightness of the full Moon, might have worsened existing mental disorders.
 Once electric lights were invented, the authors said, the effect was negated, which is why modern studies have found no correlation.

 What do you think?
-Do you notice people acting crazier around the time of the full Moon?
+Do you notice people acting differently around the time of the full Moon?
 Share your thoughts below!